twomice/twomice.me/presentations/DallasCiviCRMMeetup_20160211_links/README.txt

 --------------------------
 A short history of Drupal 8 integration for CiviCRM
 --------------------------
-A collection of blog posts showing some of the hard work of @petednz and Torrance Hodgson in laying the ground-work for CiviCRM on Drupal 8.
+A collection of blog posts showing some of the hard work of <a href="http://twitter.com/petednz">@petednz</a> and Torrance Hodgson in laying the ground-work for CiviCRM on Drupal 8.
 Thanks, guys!
 <a href="https://civicrm.org/blog/tags/drupal-8">https://civicrm.org/blog/tags/drupal-8</a>)